Articles in this section

 2. Click + Add property.

-6. Click Add to document.
+6. Click Add to document:

-• The maximum number of characters that can be saved to a custom document property is 255 (this is a Microsoft Office limitation).
+The maximum number of characters that can be saved to a custom document property is 255 (this is a Microsoft Office limitation).

-Custom document properties examples
+Custom document property examples

 Example 1

-Binding Draft
+Binding Output

-Output Stage property = "Draft"
+Draft Version property = "Draft"

 Example 2